The Executive reserve the right to clarify and/or adjust the rules as deemed appropriate.

 The Swap Window

 From 12.01am on Monday 6 July until 11.59pm on Sunday 19 July, you may initiate a player swap with another franchise.
 You may only initiate a swap once.
 Any franchise offering up a player to complete the swap, still has their opportunity to initiate a swap.
 Every player exchange taking place during the Swap Window must be approved by the Executive who will decide whether it is an equitable trade for both parties.
-Historical note: This is the third year that swaps have been allowed.
-None have taken place... as yet!
+Historical note: This is the fourth year that swaps have been allowed.
+None have taken place, yet.

 Due to the spread of Byes over these Rounds, each DFFL franchise can select an additional four uncontracted players who can be played during these Rounds and only during these Rounds.
-The short-term contract player (STC) can be selected at any time up to the start of Round 14, but at the end of Round 14 these players are automatically returned to the Uncontracted Players pool.
+The short-term contract players will be selected during a special BYES Draft.
+At the end of of the BYE Rounds these players are automatically returned to the Uncontracted Players pool.

 Trades and substitutions take priority

 Trades and Substitutions will always take priority over a short-term contracted player.
-This means that a franchise club cannot "lock up" a short-term player early in the season and thereby stop them being picked up as a permanent member of another club's list.
 Any short-term contracted player can be removed from one DFFL club and added to the list of another DFFL club via a Trade or Substitution.
 The club losing the short-term contracted player can, of course, choose another player from the pool of uncontracted players.

 Weekly Selection of teams